 In summary . . .

 The Packtest kits are good for quickly identifying areas of clean water which are likely to have little or no nutrient pollution.
-They also good for quickly providing a broad assessment of the extent of pollution in ponds, lakes, streams, rivers, ditches, springs, flushes across a landscape.
+They are also good for quickly providing a broad assessment of the extent of pollution in ponds, lakes, streams, rivers, ditches, springs, flushes across a landscape.

 Overall, the kits provide a reliable method for quickly screening large numbers of sites to determine whether nutrient concentrations are at, or near, natural background levels, and identifying sites experiencing nutrient pollution.